mongodb/specifications/source/bson-decimal128/decimal128.rst

 Binary Integer Decimal (BID):
-   MongoDB uses this binary encoding for the coefficient as specified in ``IEEE 754-2008``.
+   MongoDB uses this binary encoding for the coefficient as specified in ``IEEE 754-2008`` section 3.5.2 using method 2 "binary encoding" rather than method 1 "decimal encoding".
 The byte order is little-endian, like the rest of the BSON types.

 Value Object: